- Home Based

 Some mornings you will be involved in running hands-on art & craft classes for children, often working in partnership with local community organisations.
 Afternoons you will be involved in running after-school clubs or managing your team to deliver these.

 You will spend some of your time marketing, networking and quoting for events and parties.
 As your business grows, you have the option to take on staff to scale your business.
+Or if you already have a team we will include your team in our state of the art training programme.
+You will be part of team who are incredibly supportive so there is help at hand when you need it.

-Creation Station have been in business for over 15 years now, at what stage did you realise Creation Station had become a brand in your sector?
+At what stage did you realise Creation Station had become a brand in your sector?

 When developing your brand, did you have a marketing and brand strategy in place?
 And if so, at what stage did you implement it?